covalenthq/bsp-geth/docs/CONTRIBUTING.md

 4. Create your feature branch from `main` either on `github.com/covalenthq/bsp-geth`, or your fork ( using `git remote add origin`).
 5. Before submitting a pull request, begin `git rebase` on top of `main`.
+6. Code must adhere to the official Go [formatting](https://golang.org/doc/effective_go.html#formatting) guidelines (i.e. uses [gofmt](https://golang.org/cmd/gofmt/)).
+7. Code must be documented adhering to the official Go [commentary](https://golang.org/doc/effective_go.html#commentary) guidelines.
+8. Pull requests need to be based on and opened against the `main` branch.
+9. Commit messages should be prefixed with the package(s) they modify.
+   * E.g. "eth, rpc: make trace configs optional"

 ### <span id="dependencies">Dependencies</span>

 We use [Go Modules](https://github.com/golang/go/wiki/Modules) to manage dependency versions.

-The master branch of every Cosmos repository should just build with `go get`, which means they should be kept up-to-date with their dependencies, so we can get away with telling people they can just `go get` our software.
+The main branch of every bsp-geth repository should just build with `go get`, which means they should be kept up-to-date with their dependencies, so we can get away with telling people they can just `go get` our software.
 Since some dependencies are not under our control, a third party may break our build, in which case we can fall back on `go mod tidy -v`.

 ### <span id="testing">Testing</span>